liferay/liferay-central-test-2/modules/sdk/gradle-plugins-source-formatter/README.markdown

-The plugin automatically resolves the Liferay Source Formatter library as a dependency, therefore, you have to configure a repository hosting the library and its transitive dependency.
-One repository that hosts them all is the Liferay
+The plugin automatically resolves the Liferay Source Formatter library as a dependency, therefore, you have to configure a repository hosting the library and its transitive dependencies.
+One repository that hosts them all is the Liferay CDN:
-CDN:

 ```gradle
 repositories {